 Can my child sit in the backseat with just a seatbelt?

-When your child is 4'9" tall usually between the ages of 8 and 12, she can start using just the rear seatbelt once it fits properly.
+Colorado law requires the use of a child restraint until age 8.
+When your child reaches 4'9" (57") tall, usually between the ages of 8 and 12, she can start using the rear seatbelt once it fits properly.
 The rear seat belt fits properly when:

 - the shoulder belt lies across the chest, not the neck or face